 Thank You for Visiting Us Today ...

-I've been involved with Akitas and their rescue for about 40 years now.
+I've been involved with Akitas and their rescue for over 40 years now.
 I don't have all the answers, but I am pretty good at finding what I need to know.
 I'm always glad to share information with other animal people.
 Here at Blue Moon, we don't just love Akitas ... we LIVE Akitas.
 Every day.

 Everyone who adopts a dog from us enters into a written contract.
 It is a legal document, and the law seems to think legal documents are important.
 More than that though, if you get one of our dogs, you get our word that you are never going to be left hanging and that we will always honor our word.
 What we get from you is your word that you will do right by your new family member.
 Every minute of every day.

 Here in Colorado, we generally think that a person's word should be at least as good as a legal contract.
 At Blue Moon, you get both and the understanding that it is always about the DOG ... first and foremost.
 Do right by the Akita whose life is entrusted to you because we will.
 For those of us who are Blue Moon Akita Rescue, it's always about those who have no voice and no choice.
 It's that simple.